prl-mushr/mushr-website/content/tutorials/mapping.md

 ```bash
 $ nano ~/catkin_ws/src/mushr_sim/launch/map_server.launch
 ```

-It should look like the following, replacing map_name with the name of your map.
+Set the map variable to the path to the .yaml file, like the code below.
+Replace map_name with the name of your map.

 {{< highlight python "linenos=table" >}}
 <launch>